textpattern/textpattern.github.io/brand/editorial-guide.md

 1. You are specifically referencing TXP Magazine.
 2. You are writing a code element showing tags (e.g. `<txp:else />`.

-Always spell ‘Textpattern’ out fully, when you need to use the brand name at all.
+Always spell 'Textpattern’ out fully, when you need to use the brand name at all.
 (See [Brand name](#brand-name).)

-History has shown that most people still can’t spell ‘Textpattern’ correctly, so don’t make it worse by using nonsensical inventions.
+History has shown that most people still can’t spell 'Textpattern’ correctly, so don’t make it worse by using nonsensical inventions.

 ## Latin and foreign expressions